SpesRobotics/teleop/README.md

 2. Open the provided URL on your phone.
 3. Tap `Start`, then press and hold the `Move` button to control the robot arm.

+> [!IMPORTANT]
+> Your phone has to support the [WebXR API](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API).
+Unfortunately, the iPhone doesn't support the WebXR API.

 The web application leverages the WebXR API, which combines your phone’s sensors to detect its orientation and position in 3D space.
 The server receives this data and sends it to the robot arm controller.

 | ![Lite6 Physical Teleoperation](./media/lite6_physical_teleop.gif)  | ![UR5e Webots Teleoperation](./media/ur5e_webots.gif) |